-OWASP Top 10 Low-Code/No-Code Security Risks
+OWASP Low-Code/No-Code Top 10

 As Low-Code/No-Code platforms proliferate and become widely used by organizations, there is a clear and immediate need to create awareness around security and privacy risks related to applications developed on such platforms.

 The primary goal of the “OWASP Low-Code/No-Code Top 10” document is to provide assistance and education for organizations looking to adopt and develop Low-Code/No-Code applications.
 The guide provides information about what the most prominent security risks are for such applications, the challenges involved, and how to overcome them.